 The Cape was the stopping off place of the tea ships from the East.
 Their ballast was porcelain, and above that was tea.
 The Portuguese were the first to encounter and introduce tea to Europe in the early 17th century.
 Tea was in Holland from about the 1640s and by 1662 Samuel Pepys is mentioning drinking fine tea in his diaries.
 The craze quickly spread and tea became an expensive, fashionable, drawing room drink, as it was in China.

-The Cederberg mountains and nature reserve are located near Clanwilliam, approximately 300 km north of Cape Town, South Africa.
+The Cederberg mountains are located near Clanwilliam, approximately 300 km north of Cape Town.

 How did your grandfather become involved with Rooibos tea in South Africa?